Stratio/cassandra-lucene-index/examples/spark/README.rst

 Requirements
 ------------

-To be able to run these examples we have created a Debian-based Docker container with java 7.80.15 maven 3.3.3, Spark 1.4.1 with Apache Hadoop 2.6, Apache Cassandra 2.1.8 and Stratio’s Cassandra Lucene Index 2.1.8.1.
+To be able to run these examples we have created a Debian-based Docker container with Java 7.80.15 Maven 3.3.3, Spark 1.4.1 with Apache Hadoop 2.6, Apache Cassandra 2.1.8 and Stratio’s Cassandra Lucene Index 2.1.8.4.
 Once the docker container is built know every user can deploy a cluster with one machine acting as Spark Master and others as Spark Workers and Cassandra nodes.
 Here we show you all the steps you have to follow before getting the entire cluster working.